Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/bash_commands_cs.md

      ↪ apt-get update                            # This updates the information on your local machine to be up to date with its repositories.
       ↪ upgrade                                  # Upgrades packages and system if need be.
       ↪ apt full-upgrade
-       ↪ apt-get dist-upgrade                    # Different for apt & apt-get, but they do essentially the same thing.
+       ↪ apt-get dist-upgrade                    # Different for apt & apt-get, but they do essentially the same thing, which a more asserted version of upgrade, whereby it forces the change of dependencies and software by either installing them or removing them.
       ↪ apt autoremove                           # Removes binary package dependencies that are no longer required.
 Otherwise known as orphaned dependencies.
       ↪ apt remove                               # Removes the binary package but leaves the configuration files behind.
        ↪ apt remove --purge                      # Removes the binary package as well as the configuration files.